loreanvictor/rehtm/README.md

 import {
-  build,         // 👉 builds template tags from given DOM factory, with caching enabled. extend,        // 👉 extends given DOM factory with given extensions. domFactory,    // 👉 this is the baseline DOM factory that just creates elements.
+  build,         // 👉 builds template tags from given DOM factory, with caching enabled. extend,        // 👉 extends given DOM factory with given extensions. domFactory,    // 👉 this creates a baseline DOM factory.

   // 👉 this extension allows using functions as event listeners functionalEventListenersExt,